danrs/git-practice/README.md

 git checkout blizzard
-git reset --hard HEAD~ # oops, I just lost a commit that I wanted git reflog show blizzard # show reflog for blizzard branch amnd search for lost commit git reset <commit-hash> # put the commit hash in here, no <>
+git reset --hard HEAD~ # oops, I just lost a commit that I wanted git reflog show blizzard # show reflog for blizzard branch git reset <commit-hash> # put the commit hash in here, no <>
 git status # check that the changes are as expected git reset --hard <commit-hash> # put the commit hash in here